Cardinal vowels: Secondary cardinal vowels

+Purpose

-Jones argued that to be able to use the cardinal vowel system effectively one must undergo training with an expert phonetician, working both on the recognition and the production of the vowels.
+Jones argued that to be able to use the cardinal vowel system effectively, one must undergo training either with an expert phonetician, or otherwise with extensive studying of specially created audio recordings for each vowel, working both on the recognition and the production of the sounds.

 Cardinal vowels are not vowels of any particular language, but a measuring system.
 However, some languages contain vowel or vowels that are close to the cardinal vowel(s).
 An example of such language is Ngwe, which is spoken in Cameroon.
 It has been cited as a language with a vowel system that has eight vowels which are rather similar to the eight primary cardinal vowels.